Get instant quote

 Removing water soluble support material from a Polyjet (material jetting) printer

-How do you optimize designs for printing supports with material jetting?
+How to optimize designs for printing supports with material jetting?

 Post-processing for material jetting involves power tools like waterjets and sandblasters, and using these tools may damage or bend the more intricate features of your model.
 We recommend that you follow our Material Jetting rules to avoid these sorts of issues.
 In fact, you may want to opt to print your parts using SLS if your model has intricate features and thin wires.